wwselleck/weston.dev/src/pages/programming/poetry-nvim-dap/index.md

 `ModuleNotFoundError: No module named '[redacted]'`

 Ah right, I set up my project using [`poetry`]() because...uh...well because a [blog post](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) told me to.
-I get the use of poetry and more or less how it works, but something I'm confused is why
+I get the use of poetry and more or less how it works, but something I'm confused about is why

 ```
 poetry run python src/redacted/main.py